Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 What is ISO 9001 and why is it key for your business?

-ISO 9001 is a standard published by the International Organization for Standardization (ISO) that defines the minimum requirements for establishing a Quality Management System (QMS).
-Its latest version, ISO 9001:2015, places strong emphasis on risk-based thinking, leadership, and customer focus.
+ISO 9001 is a standard published by the International Organization for Standardization (ISO) that sets the requirements for implementing a Quality Management System (QMS).
+The current version, ISO 9001:2015, focuses on risk-based thinking, leadership and customer focus, within the high-level structure (Annex SL) it shares with other management standards.

-Adopting ISO 9001 adds value in several dimensions:
+Adopting ISO 9001 adds value across several dimensions:

-• Customer trust: certifies that processes meet international standards.
+• Customer trust: it shows that processes meet a recognised international standard.

-• Consistency: ensures products and services are always delivered with the same level of quality.
+• Consistency: it helps deliver products and services with stable quality.

-• Integration: can be combined with other standards, such as ISO 14001 for environmental management.
+• Integration: it combines easily with other standards such as ISO 14001 for environmental management, since they share structure.

 Direct benefits of implementing ISO 9001

-Applying ISO 9001 in your company has measurable impacts that go far beyond reputation:
+Applying ISO 9001 has impacts that go well beyond reputation:

-• Cost reduction: fewer errors, returns, and rework.
+• Lower cost of poor quality: fewer errors, returns and rework.

-• More satisfied customers: standardized processes improve delivery times and service experience.
+• More satisfied customers: standardised processes that improve delivery times and service experience.

-• Continuous improvement: internal audits and data analysis allow constant correction of deviations.
+• Continuous improvement: internal audits and data analysis allow deviations to be corrected constantly.

-• Greater reputation: certification is internationally recognized and crucial for public tenders.
+• Stronger reputation: the certification is recognised internationally and often scores points in public tenders.

 What are the steps to implement ISO 9001 in your company?

-• Diagnosis (2–4 weeks): identify gaps between the current situation and standard requirements.
+1. Diagnosis: identify the gaps between the current situation and the standard's requirements.

-• Training (1 month): train staff to ensure new processes are understood and applied.
+4. Training: train staff to ensure the new processes are understood and applied.

-• Internal audit (2 weeks): assess the degree of compliance and prepare the company for certification.
+5. Internal audit: assess the level of compliance and prepare the company for certification.

 Implementing a QMS can create resistance.
 These are the most common obstacles and how to address them: